-Social justice is an important issue that was promoted in the school.
-Social justice initiatives for 2011 included both fundraising and social justice awareness programs, which include:
+Social justice is an important issue that is promoted in the school.
+Each term the school focused on fundraising activities such as:

-- presentations given by a representative from Mission Australia to the students on social justice issues relating to children living in Third World countries; - participation in Project Compassion; - in conjunction with the Parish, Christmas Hampers for families in need; and - fundraising for the Queensland floods and the Japanese tsunami.
+- presentation by a representative from Catholic Mission to the students on social justice issues relating to children living in Third World countries; - participation in Project Compassion; - raising money to provide shelter for the people in Peru; - pyjama drive for the women and children who live in a refuge; and - Christmas Hampers for families in need.